liquibase/liquibase-test-harness/README.md

   * If the SQL generation is correct, the test then runs `liquibase update` to deploy the changeset to the DB
   * The test takes a snapshot of the database after deployment
+  * rollback changes
   * Finally, the actual DB snapshot is compared to the expected DB snapshot (provided in `resources/expectedSnapshot`)

+##Types of input files
+Test framework expect 4 types of input files that are supported by liquibase itself - xml, yaml, json, sql.
+Files with extensions 'xml', 'sql', 'json', 'yml', 'yaml' are taking into account, but not all together.
+Default is xml format, so by default only changelogs with xml file extension are ran.
+To change it to sql add `-DinputFormat=sql` as command line argument for Maven or as VM option to your JUnit run config.

 #### Adding a change object test
 1) Go to `src/test/resources/changelogs` and add the xml changeset for the change type you want to test.
+  - framework tries to rollback changes after deploying them to DB.
+If liquibase know how to do rollback for that change, it will do that.
+If not, you have to provide rollback by yourself.
+To learn more about rollbacks read [Rolling back changesets](https://docs.liquibase.com/workflows/liquibase-community/using-rollback.html) article.
 2) Go to `src/test/resources/expectedSQL` and add the expected generated SQL.
 You will need to add this under the database specific folder.
 Currently we only have Postgresql & MySQL folders.
 NOTE: If your changeset will generate multiple SQL statements, you should add each SQL statement as a seperate line.
 See renameTable.sql in the postgres folder for an example.
 If you would like to test another DB type, please add the requisite folder.
 3) Go to `src/test/resources/expectedSnapshot` and add the expected DB Snapshot results.
+  - to verify absence of an object in snapshot (for drop* commands) add `"_noMatch": true,` to that tree level where missing object should be verified.
+  See [dropSequence.json](../src/test/resources/expectedSnapshot/postgresql/dropSequence.json) as an example.
-You will need to add this under the database specific folder.
+  - You will need to add this under the database specific folder.
 Currently we only have Postgresql & MySQL folders.
-If you would like to test another DB type, please add the requisite folder.
+  - If you would like to test another DB type, please add the requisite folder.
 4) Go to your IDE and run the test class `ChangeObjectsTest.groovy`

 ## Running the integration test suite is as easy as one-two-three